hejsekvojtech/hackintosh/README.md

 ### config.plist

-SMBIOS: Spoof as `iMacPro1,1` (Generate with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)) - works best with this configuration
+Generate SMBIOS for `iMacPro1,1` (Generate with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)) - works best with this configuration
+`MacPro7,1` is also an option but it complains about RAM configuration on systems with less than 32 GB of RAM

  ### Drivers

 * Removed
    - Everything except `OpenRuntime.efi` and `OpenCanopy.efi` - _We don't need the rest at all (legacy or Intel specific drivers that might break the EFI for AMD systems)_

 * Added
-   - [HfsPlus.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi) - Required to be able to see HFS volumes
+   - [HfsPlus.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi) - Required to be able to see HFS volumes, OC already ships with its opensource variant `OpenHfsPlus.efi` which is quite experimental and approximately 3 times slower than its proprietary counterpart and is yet to undergo security audit

 ### Kexts (Also known as "Kernel Extensions")